rust-lang/book/src/ch17-01-futures-and-syntax.md

 {{#rustdoc_include ../listings/ch17-async-await/no-listing-state-machine/src/lib.rs:enum}}
 ```

-Writing that out by hand would be tedious and error-prone, especially when
+Writing the code to transition between each state by hand would be tedious and
+error-prone, especially when adding more functionality and more states to the
-making changes to code later.
-Instead, the Rust compiler creates and manages the
+code later.
+Instead, the Rust compiler creates and manages the state machine
-state machine data structures for async code automatically.
-If you’re wondering:
+data structures for async code automatically.
+If you’re wondering: yep, the
-yep, the normal borrowing and ownership rules around data structures all apply.
+normal borrowing and ownership rules around data structures all apply.
+Happily,
-Happily, the compiler also handles checking those for us, and has good error
+the compiler also handles checking those for us, and has good error messages.
-messages.
 We will work through a few of those later in the chapter!

 Ultimately, something has to execute that state machine.
 That something is a
 runtime.
 (This is why you may sometimes come across references to *executors*